cellml/libcellml/docs/tutorials/tutorial2/tutorial2_py.rst

 Step 4: Have a look at the corrected model
 ==========================================
 Let's have a look at our corrected model by calling that same utility function which we used earlier to print it to the screen.

+.. container:: dothis

+    **4.a** Print the model to the terminal again.

 You should see something like this:

 .. code-block:: console